Topics The "Regular Meeting with the French Association of the Pharmaceutical Industry (LEEM)

 Discussion

-The Pharmaceutical Manufacturers Association of Japan (PMAJ) discussed the difference between early access, compassionate access, and nominative ATU and cohort in the past, how the transitional period will be handled, how it will affect products to be applied in the future, and how innovation will be defined in the five criteria for early access.
+JPMA discussed the difference between early access, compassionate access, and the past nominative ATUs and cohorts, how the transition period is handled, how it will affect products that will be applied in the future, and how innovation is defined in the five criteria for early access.
 LEEM provided detailed answers to these questions.

 The LEEM asked how the image of pharmaceutical companies has changed in Japan as a result of the outbreak of the new coronavirus, and the direction of discussions between the government and the pharmaceutical industry regarding predictability and transparency.